-You can place a 3D-printer anywhere at any time, making it possible to produce almost anywhere and anytime.
+You can place a 3D printer anywhere at any time, making it possible to produce almost anywhere and anytime.
 It is now even realizable to print in outer space.
 Salvation has finally come for the crew that still has to spend time in orbit for the next 254 days, having to deal with a broken coffee machine.
-It’s really true: 3D-printing has become so effective, fast and mobile that it’s even possible to place a 3D-printer inside a space station for production of important replacement parts for the crew.
+It’s really true: 3D printing has become so effective, fast and mobile that it’s even possible to place a 3D printer inside a space station for the production of important replacement parts for the crew.
 Otherwise, those parts would be sent into space all the way from planet Earth.
 It is needless to say that this saves a lot of manpower, fuel and equipment – and thus a lot of money.

-Besides saving resources in increasing productivity, 3D-printing touches a sweet spot that is nowadays of major importance in manufacturing: personalization.
+Besides saving resources in increasing productivity, 3D printing touches a sweet spot that is nowadays of major importance in manufacturing: personalization.
 The customer is getting a bigger say in what he needs, and when he needs it.
 Customized products are no longer an exception.
-With 3D-printing, products can be printed on demand, making it possible to adapt to the customer’s needs directly.
-The amount of products and the products themselves can easily be adjusted, based purely on sales figures.
-Aside from this it will be more rewarding to test different kinds of materials, also because there aren’t disadvantages to producing a single item.
+With 3D printing, products can be printed on-demand, making it possible to adapt to the customer’s needs directly.
+The number of products and the products themselves can easily be adjusted, based purely on sales figures.
+Aside from this, it will be more rewarding to test different kinds of materials, also because there aren’t disadvantages to producing a single item.
 And if there’s something that needs tweaking or if you, or your customer, is not quite satisfied with a certain design, it can be changed in an instant.

-Combining 3D-printers with the internet of things and a compatible ERP opens up a world of possibilities with regard to manufacturing, and takes “on demand” to a new level.
-With Rootstock Cloud ERP, you are sure you get the most out of your 3D-printer.
+Combining 3D printers with the internet of things and a compatible ERP opens up a world of possibilities with regard to manufacturing and takes “on-demand” to a new level.
+With Rootstock Cloud ERP, you are sure you get the most out of your 3D printer.
 Rootstock is suitable for all types of manufacturing strategies: make-to-stock, configure-to-order, make-to-order, and engineer-to-order.
 Of these strategies, engineer-to-order would be the most innovative in respect to personalized manufacturing.
 Engineer-to-order allows for a high level of customer participation and customization.
-Rootstock entirely supports this process and allows integration of your 3D-printer.
+Rootstock entirely supports this process and allows the integration of your 3D printer.